Royal Rumble (2011): Background

-The event was held at the TD Garden in Boston, Massachusetts.
+The 24th annual Royal Rumble was the second time for the event to be held at the TD Garden in Boston, Massachusetts, after the 2003 event when it was known as the FleetCenter.

-The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2011 event was the 24th Royal Rumble and was scheduled to be held on January 30, 2011, at the TD Garden in Boston, Massachusetts.
-It featured wrestlers from the Raw and SmackDown brands.
+The Royal Rumble is an annual professional wrestling event, produced every January by World Wrestling Entertainment (WWE) since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 24th Royal Rumble event was scheduled to be held on January 30, 2011, at the TD Garden in Boston, Massachusetts and featured wrestlers from the Raw and SmackDown brands.
+This was the second Royal Rumble at the venue, after the 2003 event when it was known as the FleetCenter.

-The Royal Rumble match generally features 30 wrestlers, but for 2011, the match was instead scheduled to have 40 participants.
-Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2011, the winner could choose to challenge for either Raw's WWE Championship or SmackDown's World Heavyweight Championship at WrestleMania XXVII.
+Since the second event in 1989, the Royal Rumble match has traditionally had 30 participants, but for 2011, it was increased to 40.